ayman/textr/README.md

 #### API Key (CLI)

 You need this to use the Google Cloud Vision API.
 They give you a few hundred queries for free, *then they start charging you*.
 Not much but just be aware of this.
+They have a [pricing calculator](https://cloud.google.com/pricing/) which as of March 2017 states if you did 10k individual images in one day it would cost less than a dollar.
+The plug-in with batch request multiple photos selected into one call, I'm not sure if they charge by image or by call.
+Do read up yourself as they might change how it works.

 ##### How to get an API key for Google Cloud Services